 These are scripts and tools provided for free by Microsoft that I use.
-Some of them come “as-is” without any official support.
+Some of them come “as-is” with no official support.

 - BPCheck – This is by far my favorite script and one I use all the time.
-I like to joke that there is one good thing and one bad thing about this script.
+I like to joke that there are one good thing and one bad thing about this script.
 The good thing is that it gives me a lot of information.
 The bad thing is that it gives me a lot of information.
-It can be quite overwhelming the first time you run it, but once you have used it a few times, it is really useful.
+It can overwhelm the first time you run it, but once you have used it a few times, it is handy.

 - Pssdiag/Sqldiag Manager – This tool creates a customized pssdiag utility that uses sqldiag to collect diagnostics data, such as profiler trace, extended events, perfmon and DMV information.
 I use this all the time for data collection used to troubleshoot performance problems.
 There is also version for Linux available (see this blog post, for how to use the Linux version).

 - SQL Nexus – Loads and analyzes performance data collected by Pssdiag.
-It loads the data into a database and does some reporting on top of that.
-Very useful.
+It loads the data into a database and does reporting.

-- PAL – The Performance Analysis of Logs (PAL) tool reads a perfmon counter log and analyzes it using different threadholds.
-It generates an HTML based report (or XML, if you prefer), which shows which counters to look out for.
-It has templates for SQL Server workloads, but work with a lot of other workloads too.
+- PAL – The Performance Analysis of Logs (PAL) tool reads a perfmon counter log and analyzes it using different thresholds.
+It generates an HTML based report (or XML, if you prefer), which shows which counters are interesting.
+It has templates for SQL Server workloads but works with a lot of other workloads too.

-- RML – The Replay Markup Language (RML) utilities can be used to analyze profiler traces or replay the trace file against another instance of SQL Server.
+- RML – The Replay Markup Language (RML) utilities can analyze profiler traces or replay the trace file against another instance of SQL Server.
 For how to use it, read this blog post.

 - WinDbg – Windows Debugger.
 Useful for debugging a memory dump.

 - Tigertoolbox – This is the repository for the SQL Server Tiger Team and contains a lot of good stuff.
 Maybe you need some SQL Performance Baseline reports, fix your VLFs, or view the waits and latches.
-It is also the home of BPCheck – go check it out!
+It is also the home of BPCheck.

 - diskspd – Storage load generator / performance test tool.
 It replaces SQLIO.
 I use this if I want to benchmark the IO subsystem of a new machine / VM.
-There are a couple of good blog posts about how to use diskspd here and here.
+There are two good blog posts about how to use diskspd here and here.

 - sysinternals – Tools for advanced troubleshooting on Windows, which I use from time to time.

-- SQL Server Data Tools – Not really a tool that I use for performance troubleshooting, but it is in my toolbox for when I have to look at an SSIS package.
+- SQL Server Data Tools – Not a tool I use for performance troubleshooting, but it is in my toolbox for when I have to look at an SSIS package.

-- Visual Studio Code – My go-to editor for… pretty much everything.
+- Visual Studio Code – My go-to editor for… everything.

 Free scripts, tools, and resources from the community

-- SQL Server Diagnostic Information Queries – Before I discovered Glenn Berry‘s DMV queries, I used to have my own script collection.
+- SQL Server Diagnostic Information Queries – Before I discovered Glenn Berry‘s DMV queries, I used to collect scripts myself.
 Not anymore.
 Glenn updates his queries every month.
-While I personally prefer to use BPCheck to get the information from the DMVs, I find that Glenn’s scripts might be a bit better structured and easier to use.
+While I prefer to use BPCheck to get information from the DMVs, I find that Glenn’s scripts are better structured and easier to use.

-- sp_whoisactive – Think sp_who2… just much much better.
-This script by Adam Machanic shows which statements are being executed right now, and can include the estimated execution plan, acquired locks, tempdb and resource allocation, and more.
+- sp_whoisactive – Think sp_who2… but much better.
+This script by Adam Machanic shows which statements are being executed and can include the estimated execution plan, acquired locks, tempdb resource allocation, and more.

-- Ola Hallengren’s SQL Server Maintenance Solution – Ola’s scripts are great and really easy use, and make life easier for a lot of DBAs around the world.
+- Ola Hallengren’s SQL Server Maintenance Solution – Ola’s scripts are great, easy to use, and make life easier for a lot of DBAs around the world.
 The index and statistics maintenance part of the script is an easy way to reduce index fragmentation and make sure your statistics are up to date.

 - Statistics Parser – Parses the output of SET STATISTICS IO and SET STATISTICS TIME and makes it a lot easier to read and analyze.

-- Poor SQL – Ever got a SQL query that is just really poor formatted?
-Or even just one line?
-This site will help you format it to something readable.
+- Poor SQL – Ever got a SQL query that is just poor formatted or just one line?
+This site can format it to something readable.